swcarpentry/good-enough-practices-in-scientific-computing/index.md

 4. And a CITATION file
     *   How to cite this project overall
     *   Where to find/how to cite data sets, code, figures, and other things that have their own DOIs
-5. And a simple simple example or test data set to run to tell if it's working at all
-    *   A *smoke test*

 ### Discussion